digitalgust/miniJVM/README.md

    Open ExApp project in NetBeans , it dependent on project **/javalib** and **/mobile/java/guilib**
    **/javalib** is the minijvm base runtime class library, ex java.lang , java.util ,and extended classes org.mini , this project generate minijvm_rt.jar , put it into **/mobile/resfiles**
    **/mobile/java/guilib** is gui library ,it dependent on native gui library ,that include openGLES glad, glfm, nanovg, stb lib  , this project generate glfm_gui.jar , put it into **/mobile/resfiles** too
-   Write your classes like example **/mobile/java/ExApp/src/test/App1.java**
+   Write your code like example **/mobile/java/ExApp/src/test/App1.java**
-   Change **/mobile/java/ExApp/src/app/GlfmApp.java** Change App1 to your class
+   Change **/mobile/java/ExApp/src/app/GlfmMain.java** Change App1 to your class
    Build **/mobile/java/ExApp** generate ExApp.jar ,MUST NOT change the jar name
    Copy ExApp.jar to **/mobile/resfiles/**
    Open project **/mobile/iosapp** in Xcode, need not change anything